hmrc/channel-preferences-frontend/README.md

 When 200 is returned, the body of the response will contain details of the user's preference status (`optedIn` and `verifiedEmail`):
 `optedIn: true` means that the user has signed up for paperless.
 It is `true` even if the email is not verified yet.
 `optedIn: false` means that the user has decided to not opt in for paperless.
-`verifiedEmail: true` means that when the user optedIn he also verified his email address.
+`verifiedEmail: true` [this attribute is present only when `optedIn: true`] means that when the user optedIn he also verified his email address.
-`verifiedEmail: false` means that the user has not verified the email he entered yet.
+`verifiedEmail: false` [this attribute is present only when `optedIn: true`] means that the user has not verified the email he entered yet.

 ```json
 {